M&A announcement

 Deal rationale and strategic fit

-• Acquisition creates the largest fully integrated rare earth mine-to-metal and alloy platform outside China, expanding access to both heavy and light rare earths and critical minerals for Western markets.
+• Acquisition creates the largest fully integrated mine-to-metal and alloy rare earth platform outside China, filling a critical supply chain gap for Western markets and expanding access to both heavy and light rare earths and critical minerals.

-• Combines U.S. REE oxide production with downstream metal and alloy manufacturing in South Korea and planned U.S. facilities, leveraging ASM's technology and assets including the Dubbo Project.
+• Combines REE oxide production in the U.S. with downstream metal and alloy manufacturing in South Korea and planned U.S. facilities, leveraging ASM's technology and operational expertise.

 • Strategy aligns with U.S. and Australian government interests in critical minerals security and supply chain resilience.